tadija/AEViewModel/README.md

 ### Example

-You should check out the entire [demo project](Example), here's just a teaser:
+You should just look at [the example project](Example), here's a quick preview:

 ```swift
 import AEViewModel